sea350/ustart_micro/README.md

 - Protoc-gen-go (remember to export PATH on linux)

+- Screen

-Make sure you have golang, protoc (and all associated dependancies), olivere/elastic for elastic7 installed.
+Make sure you have the associated dependancies and olivere/elastic for elastic7 installed.

-Screen must be installed to easily run multiple services in tandem.
+Screen is used to easily run multiple services in tandem.

 Before running anything spin up `gen-proto.sh` you should then find auto generated go files in all `*pb` folders.
 After that you should be good to go.